 Sarah Grant is a registered nutritional therapist and wellbeing coach.
 We simply love working with Sarah!
 Bringing together our extensive knowledge of dance and fitness with her vast understanding of all things food-related, we have created several wonderful nutrition programmes including ‘The Full Ballerina Body Programme’ and our latest and most comprehensive programme of food and food ‘Living in Full Flow: 21-day Mind-body Nutrition Plan‘ and the perfectly paired Sleek Chakra Workouts

-Here she invites you to take a holistic look at your food choices through the lens of the chakras, so you can discover how colour may be the missing link to optimising your health and wellbeing and living a vibrant, balanced life.
+Here Sarah invites you to take a holistic look at your food choices through the lens of the chakras, so you can discover how colour may be the missing link to optimising your health and wellbeing and living a vibrant, balanced life.